 I was honored to be accepted as a resident at Hypatia-in-the-Woods in Shelton, Washington from December 2-15, 2018.
 This place offers time and quiet workspace for women writers, artists, musicians, and entrepreneurs of all types and styles.
-I spent two weeks alone in Holly House, a cabin surrounded by trees, working on my book project about national monuments.
+I spent two weeks alone in Holly House, a cabin surrounded by trees, working on my national monument project.
 This was my first writing retreat experience, and it was both more difficult and more productive than I anticipated.
-Following are a few thoughts and notes from my journal during my time there.
+Following are thoughts and notes from my journal during my time there.

 I have arrived.
 I transitioned from the drought-familiar desert to the misty and moist Pacific Northwest.
 It is lovely and green here, and the cabin is adorable.
 I don’t know how to start.
 I have driven 14 hours and feel antsy and eager to move and explore.
 Here I am in a space dedicated to creation and now that I am here in the quiet…I feel bored.
 And anxious that I won’t be able to accomplish what I hope to.
 The pressure of having an opportunity like this and having expectations for myself is now getting to me.